Alex Hutton-Mills: Politics

 He began his political career in 1969 when he became the parliamentary candidate for the United Nationalist Party (UNP) to represent his constituency in the Greater Accra of Ghana prior to the commencement of the 1969 Ghanaian parliamentary election.

-He was sworn into the First Parliament of the Second Republic of Ghana on 1 October 1969, after being pronounced the winner of the 1969 Ghanaian election held on 26 August 1969.
+He was sworn into the Parliament of the Second Republic of Ghana on 1 October 1969, after being pronounced the winner of the 1969 Ghanaian election held on 26 August 1969.

 His tenure ended on 13 January 1972.